 Dubai leads most Gulf markets higher; Qatar dips

-Dubai's main share index advanced 1.2%, buoyed by a 2.6% jump in blue-chip developer Emaar Properties and a 1.5% increase in sharia-compliant lender Dubai Islamic Bank.
+Dubai’s main share index advanced 1.2%, buoyed by a 2.6% jump in blue-chip developer Emaar Properties and a 1.5% increase in Shariah-compliant lender Dubai Islamic Bank.

 Aldar has signed an agreement to divest two of its district cooling assets on Abu Dhabi’s Saadiyat Island to National Central Cooling Company (Tabreed) for 963 million dirhams ($262.2 million).